llttugraz/moodle-lytix_planner/README.md

 **Q:** Frequently asked question here?
 **A:** Answer to the question here.

-**Q:** Another frequently asked question?
-**A:** Answer to the question here.

-## Known Issues

-- Issue 1: Solution or workaround for the issue.
-- Issue 2: Solution or workaround for the issue.

 ## License

 This plugin is licensed under the [GNU GPL v3](https://github.com/llttugraz/moodle-lytix_planner?tab=GPL-3.0-1-ov-file).